 Your employees are the most significant touchpoint between your product and your customers.
 When employees are positively engaged, they are your best brand ambassadors, creating a domino effect of brand evangelism that rubs off on to your customers, strengthening your brand perception and sales in the process.

-- Create a detailed training curriculum
+- Creating a retail training program

-- Establish routine performance reviews
+- Important of employee performance reviews

 Do: Plan your training curriculum for new hires